mobile app bar

 Patrick Mahomes and Tom Brady

-The comments come at a convenient time for Brady, who has come under fire in recent weeks as fans question the quality of his commentary.
-Now occupying a place in the booth for the biggest game of the year, despite having less than a year’s worth of experience in commentary, Brady will once again find himself with something to prove on Championship Sunday.
+Brady has come under fire in recent weeks with fans questioning the quality of his commentary.
+However, by occupying a place in the booth for the biggest game of the year despite having less than a year’s experience in commentary, Brady will once again find himself with something to prove on Championship Sunday.

-Noting that the Chiefs rarely find themselves playing in FOX-broadcasted games, Mahomes is more than excited to have the G.O.A.T potentially calling history on his behalf this Sunday.
-With one more win, Mahomes can officially tie Brady’s record for most consecutive playoff wins in NFL history.
+Mahomes has more reasons to be thrilled about having the G.O.A.T call the potentially history-making game.
+With one more win, the Chiefs QB can officially tie Brady’s record for most consecutive playoff wins in NFL history.

-Despite currently enjoying the greatest start to a QB career in NFL history, the Kansas City signal caller wasn’t quite ready to compare himself to the former New England Patriot, proclaiming “I have a long ways to go so I don’t think he’s too worried about that.”
+However, despite enjoying the greatest start to a QB career in NFL history, the Kansas City signal caller wasn’t quite ready to compare himself to the former New England Patriot.

-Mahomes’ is likely telling the truth about learning from Brady’s advice as well, considering that the seven-time champion was blocked from two Super Bowls by him.
+Mahomes is mostly telling the truth about learning from Brady’s advice as well, considering that the seven-time champion was blocked from two Super Bowls by him.

 With that in mind, the three-time Super Bowl MVP sided with Brady and backed coach Peyton Manning to find some production against his brother, Eli sooner than later in the pro bowl.